TOTAL BONUSES:

 • Identify games where the underdog has a chance of winning

-• Bet on the favorite if it is not costly
+• Bet on the favorite if the negative odds imply it’s not too costly.

 Nevertheless, take a few more chances if you are wagering on several games simultaneously.
 These tactics will help you find the best value.
-Remember, while spread bets in soccer leave you with many opportunities to win wagers even when you don’t understand the game, Moneyline stakes demand that you be picky regarding the games you want to play.
+Remember, while a spread bet strategy leaves you with many opportunities to win wagers even when you don’t understand the game, Moneyline stakes demand that you be picky regarding the games you want to play.

 Don't Neglect Favorites

-It is true; favorites can be risky.
+Favorites can indeed be risky.
 It is recommended that you avoid favorites in the -250 to -300 range.
 This is the spot where upsets are possible.
 Therefore, it is not worth making a bet where you are likely to return only a third of your cash.

 Finding Undervalued Moneyline Bets

-So, to get an undervalued favorite, you will need to settle on teams that do not have a high enough profile.
+So, why would you bet on negative odds?
+To find undervalued favorites, you should focus on teams that don’t garner as much attention.
 You can only achieve this by deeply researching and assessing the Moneyline market.
 If a match has a famous team as the underdog, it makes a great betting opportunity and can get you the maximum value when betting on sports.

 Consider Specific Match Ups

 Check a team’s consistency and how it measures up, not its popularity only.
+While traditional odds formats like fractional odds are common, understanding specific matchups can give you an edge.
 Also, consider how the team plays under different circumstances and their weaknesses and strengths.
 With this information, you can place a bet safely.

 Implied probability represents the chances of an outcome happening, and you calculate this probability by dividing one by the given odds and converting it to percentages.
 Here is the formula for implied probability: